Home » Engineering » mechanical engineering » What is Orthogonal and Oblique Metal Cutting? Differences Between Orthogonal and Oblique Cutting

 Mechanism of Metal Cutting

 The removal of extra material from a metal surface by shearing or cutting action is known as machining or metal cutting.
-The cutting takes place along a plane, which is known as shear plane.
-There is a cutting zone; if it is examined carefully, we find that the severe plastic deformation occurs in this zone due to compressive force applied by the sharp-edged cutting tool.
-The extra material due to this deformation flows over the tool surface, known as chip, and this shearing zone is known as primary shear zone.
+During this process, the cutting takes place along a specific plane, which is referred to as the shear plane.
+Furthermore, there exists a distinct cutting zone; and upon closer examination, it becomes evident that severe plastic deformation occurs within this zone.
+This is primarily due to the compressive force applied by the sharp-edged cutting tool.
+As a result, the extra material, deformed under pressure, flows over the tool surface in the form of a chip.
+This displaced material, known as the chip, moves away from the workpiece.
+Consequently, the region where this shearing action takes place is identified as the primary shear zone.

 Definition of Orthogonal and Oblique Cutting